kennethtl0522/cs2400P0/README.md

 ## Link for screencast video
 Visit [Vimeo](https://vimeo.com/909956414?share=copy) for the screencast video.
 > [!important]
 > Due to video time constraints, many uses of git are not shown.
-I tried some other git command lines outside of the video, see Repo's history for details
+I tried some other git command lines outside of the video, see screenshots for more.

 ## About